lexnederbragt/MBV3070-H19/lab/1_Data_Types.md

 Define the DNA string CGCTACGGACGTAGCCAGCGA.

 Create a script that will calculate the percent of CG dinucleotides in the string.
 Note, a string that contains N nucleotides, contains N-1 dinucleotides.

-Hint: look at how we calculated AT content in the lecture, and the exercise in the previous section.